DenisaTerchescu/guitar-tuner/README.md

-Pentru instalare si rulare:
+For installing and running the project:

-creeaza env: python -m venv env   (*executa o singura data)
+To create the environment: python -m venv env   (only once)

-porneste env: ./env/bin/activate
+For starting the env: ./env/bin/activate

 pip install -r requirements.txt